Want to hear more from us?

 Openness to experience

 This largely means what it says.
 Is a person curious about new things?
 Are they comfortable with uncertainty, or do they prefer quite a rigid structure?
-With the right assessment, it can also give you a window into creativity.
+With the right behaviour assessment, it can also give you a window into creativity.

 Conscientiousness